zbalkan/zbalkan.github.io/_posts/2025-08-17-log-replay.md

 This unique design also has side effects: converting Sigma or some other detection language to Wazuh is not a one-to-one translation job.
 You must find a parent for a proper detection logic.
 While you can have rules without a parent, you would end up with independent nodes and basically break the tree/graph structure I mentioned above.
 In the long term, you'll face performance issues.
 However, while drafting your rule, that is still the first step.
 You start with a very specific rule, then find a suitable parent in the current ruleset.
 We will use this approach very soon.

-{% include gallery id="galleryExplorer" caption="Wazuh default ruleset visualized as a directed acyclic graph (DAG)" %}
+{% include gallery id="galleryExplorer" caption="Wazuh default ruleset visualised as a directed acyclic graph (DAG)" %}

 In the graph above[^3], you can see the first-level rules, depicted as the children of the **virtual root** I created.
 It shows the rules with no parent rule.
 This is the starting point of every match.
 One of the great resources when detecting threats in Windows endpoints is the very noisy `Security/4688` [^4].
 In the graph, you can see the parent-child relationship I have mentioned.
 In the reverse order, we can see these rules: